fernandoenzo/private-attrs/README.md

 ![Maintenance](https://img.shields.io/maintenance/yes/2020)

-This little library, consisting of a single module, provides support for easy addition of **truly private attributes** inside classes, which are totally unreachable from outside the class definition, **as in C++ private clause**
+This little library, consisting of a single module, provides support for easy addition of **truly private attributes** inside classes, which are totally unreachable from outside the class definition, **as in C++ private clause**.

 ## Table of contents